darwingrosse/AMT-Transcripts/README.md

   --audio_offset, -o  audio file offset when speech starts in seconds [float]
 ```

-To generate an HTML file with the ability to play the audio file
+To generate an HTML file with the ability to play the audio podcast:

 ```bash
 ./tr-parse.js transcript-0005.json -s Darwin 'Barry Moon' -r November 10, 2013 -a path_to_podcast_audio/Podcast_005_BMoon.mp3 -o 6.1
 ```
-* transcript-0005.json: The name of the json source file.
+* `transcript-0005.json`: The name of the json source file.
-* -s: an array of speakers in order of their appearance (usually 2).
+* `-s`: an array of speakers in order of their appearance (usually two).
-* -r: release date of the podcast
+* `-r`: release date of the podcast
-* -a: path to the audio file of the podcast.
+* `-a`: path to the audio file of the podcast
-* -o: offset where the spoken word part begins in seconds
+* `-o`: offset where the spoken word part begins in seconds

+**Note**: The audio play/stop interface is minimal: Clicking on a word anywhere starts playing the podcast from that point on.
+But clicking also toggles between playing and pausing.
+You'll get the hang of it.
+The audio files of the podcast are available [here](http://artmusictech.libsyn.com/).

-**Note**: options -a and -o are to be used only while fixing the transcriptions.
+**Note**: options `-a` and `-o` are to be used only while fixing the transcriptions.
 When done with fixing, the HTML should be generated without tose two options,
 e.g.: